If you’ve been following me for some time, you know that I have a family history of heart health problems – especially on my dad’s side of the family.

-Yet, a major meta-analysis of 21 studies with almost 350,000 adults, revealed no difference in the risks of heart disease and stroke between people with the lowest and highest intakes of saturated fat.1
+Yet, a major meta-analysis of 21 studies with almost 350,000 adults, revealed no difference in the risks of heart health problems between people with the lowest and highest intakes of saturated fat.

-And there are other, major studies showing similar results.2,3
+And there are other, major studies showing similar results.

-Simply stated, eating saturated fats does NOT cause heart disease!
+Simply stated, eating saturated fats does NOT cause heart problems!

 Eat More Saturated Fats

-Actually, the truth is that eating saturated fats can actually help prevent heart disease.
-This is because they reduce levels of Lipoprotein (a) [LP(a)], which has a very strong correlation to heart disease.4-6
+Actually, the truth is that eating saturated fats can actually help prevent heart problems.
+This is because they reduce levels of Lipoprotein (a) [LP(a)], which has a very strong correlation to heart disease.

 What’s interesting is that there are no drugs currently that lower Lipoprotein (a), but saturated fats do!